someone624/big_exe-app-msi-watever/docs/pm/BLOATING.md

 11. shiv
 12. zipapp
 > [!NOTE]
-> Some don't actually freeze things/are outdated, its just me being an idiot.
+> Some don't actually freeze things/are outdated/completely wrong, its just me being an idiot.
 ### Tl;DR of TL;DR
 | Thing | Bloat? |
 | -------- | -------- |